t4t5/sweetalert/README.md

 ```
 npm install
 ```
-to install the dependencies and make Gulp automatically minify the SCSS and JS-files.
+to install the dependencies.
+Then run ```gulp``` while working to automatically minify the SCSS and JS-files.

 - After you're done, make a pull request and wait for approval! :)